pluginly/content-restriction/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-AIl in One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.
+All-in-One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.

 == Description ==
-AIl in One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.
+All-in-One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.

 Decide who gets to see what content – be it pages, posts , taxonomy or any custom post type by setting up content visibility rules.